 Through collaboration with Kim Parker and colleagues at institutions throughout the world, he has used mathematical modelling to aid understand of the mechanisms which lead to increased blood pressure which accompany ageing and pathological disease states.
 More recently Justin has developed coronary wave intensity as a tool to to assess the interaction between the coronary microcirculation and the aorta in the supply of blood to the heart.

 In 2011 iFR (instantaneous wave-free ratio) was first described as a new technique for assessing the severity of a coronary stenosis using a pressure wire - without the need for administration of potent vasodilators.
 The results of the first-in-man study of the ADVISE (ADenosine Vasodilator Independent Stenosis Evaluation) were reported at TCT 2011, and subsequently ADVISE publication in Journal of American College of Cardiology (Sen S et al.).
 The original TCT slideset can be obtained here.
-Since then iFR has been evaluated in over 3000 patients, and multiple publications have categorised its classification match with other measures of ischaemia.
+Since then iFR has been evaluated in thoundsands of patients worldwide, and multiple publications have categorised its classification match with other measures of ischaemia.

 et al., 2013, Diagnostic Classification of the Instantaneous Wave-Free Ratio Is Equivalent to Fractional Flow Reserve and Is Not Improved With Adenosine Administration, Journal of the American College of Cardiology, Vol:61, ISSN:0735-1097, Pages:1409-1420

 et al., 2012, Improvement in Coronary Blood Flow Velocity With Acute Biventricular Pacing Is Predominantly Due to an Increase in a Diastolic Backward-Travelling Decompression (Suction) Wave, Circulation, Vol:126, ISSN:0009-7322, Pages:1334-+